 Parquet Oil Treatment in Warsaw — Natural Wood Protection

-An oiled parquet floor feels completely different from a lacquered one.
-The wood stays warm, tactile, and genuinely pleasant underfoot.
-In apartments across Mokotow and Wilanow, we regularly work with old parquet that has spent decades under layers of varnish, losing its natural character along the way.
-Oil brings it back — revealing the grain, enhancing the texture, and protecting against moisture and dirt without sealing the surface shut.
-If you have oak, ash, or beech parquet, oil treatment is one of the best decisions you can make for your floor.
+An oiled parquet floor feels nothing like a lacquered one.
+The wood remains warm, touch-friendly, and honestly comfortable to walk on.
+In flats around Mokotow and Wilanow, we often deal with old parquet that has sat for years under thick varnish layers and lost much of its original look.
+Oil restores that — bringing out the grain, deepening the texture, and shielding the wood from moisture and dirt without closing the surface completely.
+If your parquet is oak, ash, or beech, oiling is one of the smartest choices you can make for the floor.

 How much does it cost and what affects the price

-The cost of parquet oil treatment depends on the floor’s condition, the type of oil (hardwax oil, pure tung oil, linseed oil), the number of coats, and the total area.
-If the parquet was previously lacquered, sanding is required first — that is a separate job.
-You can find current prices for all flooring services in the table below.
-Consumables are included in the price; oil and main materials are charged additionally.
+The price of parquet oil treatment depends on the condition of the floor, the oil used (hardwax oil, pure tung oil, linseed oil), how many coats are needed, and the total square area.
+If the parquet was lacquered before, it has to be sanded first — that is billed as a separate service.
+Current rates for all flooring jobs are listed in the table below.
+Consumables are included in the price; oil and main materials are charged separately.

 Serviceminmax